Jesus89/slides/2016/presentation/slides/content.md

 ---

-# FPGA workflow
+## FPGA workflow

-The bitstream defines a new real circuit in the FPGA
+The bit stream defines a new real circuit in the FPGA

 </br>
 </br>